Get the Free Toolkit

 • Housing stability: Same address or planned move vs. eviction or displacement

-• Childcare access: Reliable arrangement vs. informal or no arrangement
+• Child care access: Reliable arrangement vs. informal or no arrangement

 • Transportation reliability: Owned vehicle, public transit pass, or employer-provided vs. dependent on others